WeiDUorg/weidu/README-WeiDU-Changes.txt

 Version 231:
   * Fixed a bug that caused DISABLE_FROM_KEY to delete random files instead of the ones it was told to.
+ * SET_2DA_ENTRY now works correctly if the file begins with a newline and/or carriage return (ex.
+IWD1/TotSC scrlev.ids).

 Version 230:
   * GAME_IS support for IWD-in-BG2.